 Mercer County Horn Carver William Dunwoody’s Personal Horn ©

 Foreword: A “Pennsylvania folk art” powder horn recently sold at auction in Pennsylvania, but it was misidentified.
 The horn was a "Mercer County School" horn from Ohio that was affiliated with the state’s early Masons as seen in Figure No.1.
 However, the auction horn was not as heavily decorated as most Mercer County horns.
-In fact, it was missing many of the standard figures such as hunters, dogs, and deer found on Mercer County horns.
+Rather, it was missing many of the standard figures such as hunters, dogs, and deer found on Mercer County horns.
 But the figures that remained were highly significant and suggested it was the Mercer County horn carver’s personal horn.

 Figure No.1: Most Mercer County horns have bold Masonic imagery that often includes the square & compass.
-This horn, while sparsely decorated, has a huge square & compass inside a circular cartouche on the front side of the horn.
+This horn, while sparsely decorated, has a huge square & compass inside a circular cartouche that dominates the front side of the horn.
 Small circles inside the Masonic imagery contain numbers, a unique detail for a Mercer County horn.
 The small circle on the viewer’s top left is different.
 While hard to see, it has the small bust of a man inside rather than a number.
 Busts of men are common on Mercer County horns and usually represent the horn’s owner, often with his name or initials nearby.

 Figure No.3: The large Masonic cartouche with square & compass fills one side of the horn.
 On its left side are two small circles with numbers and a bottom circle with a man’s face/bust.